The first of three Jim Carrey films turned into an

 three-season run, The Mask featured three different theme songs.
 All

-were sung by Paulsen and written by Keith Baxter and Christopher Neal Nelson and featured a
+were sung by Paulsen and written by Keith Baxter and Christopher Neal Nelson, and featuring a

 swing-style reminiscent of the Coco Bongo Club from the film.